nicolasgalvez/nickjourney/README.md

 * LAN access to the webUI
 * API endpoints enabled in Stable Diffusion webUI

+## Why so complicated?
+Good question, it doesn't need to be.
+You can run your discord bot on localhost of the same machine as the image generator.

+I wanted to learn more about Coolify and Cloudflare, CI/CD, and Docker.
+Plus it just feels like the less running in my house, the better for security.

 # Usage

 From your Discord server with the bot enabled: `/scribble <prompt>`